Wildfire spreads to 5,000 acres, forces mandatory evacuations in Taylor County

-TAYLOR COUNTY, Texas — UPDATE (10:41 p.m.
-May 18): Abilene officials have issued a correction to the evacuation order for Buffalo Gap.
-Residents are being urged to stay away from their homes.
-Families should seek shelter elsewhere for the night.
-Officials will reassess the evacuation order on Thursday.
+The Taylor County Sheriff's Office said at 9 a.m.
+Thursday, May 19, volunteer fire departments participating in fighting the fire will meet at Taylor County Precinct 1 Barn in View for a briefing.

+Taylor County Judge Downing Bolls issued a disaster declaration for the county Wednesday afternoon.

-10:35 p.m.
-Jim Ned CISD superintendent announced classes for the district have been canceled for Thursday, May 19.
-In a social media post Superintendent Glen Teal said the wildfire has displaced numerous families.
+10:35 p.m. - Jim Ned CISD superintendent announced classes for the district have been canceled Thursday, May 19.
+In a social media post, Superintendent Glen Teal said the wildfire has displaced numerous families.
 He asked for prayers for everyone in harm’s way and for first responders.

 More evacuations are being ordered by the Taylor County Sheriff's Office for areas affected by the Mesquite Heat fire:

-Note: UPDATE (10:41 p.m.
-May 18): Abilene officials have issued a correction to the evacuation order for Buffalo Gap.
-Residents are being urged to stay away from their homes.
-Families should seek shelter elsewhere for the night.
-Officials will reassess the evacuation order on Thursday.